revilowaldow/BITC/Sessions/2024/09 29 - Session 31.md

 Kevin
 [[Virtelle The Silver Blade]]
 - How's you mum
-- How did negotiations with the go
+- How did negotiations with the Huascans go
 [[Brayk Brasshand]]
 [[Utu]]
 [[Mholok Krass]]